uuinfofp/uuinfofp.github.io/optional.md

 ---

-To receive extra credit (see Description/Grading for precise grading scheme) we encourage you to work in pairs to make a 5-minute video about a Haskell package or language extension.
+To receive extra credit (see Description/Grading for precise grading scheme) we encourage you to work in pairs to make a five to ten minute video about a Haskell package or language extension.
 The point of the video will be to explain the purpose of the package/extension as well as to give examples of how to use it.
 The video should be able to serve as a how-to guide for others getting started with Haskell.
 You can think of the target audience as your co-students.

 You can find an overview of Haskell packages on <a href="http://hackage.haskell.org/">Hackage</a> and of language